weijinnx/massive-screen/readme.md

 Service interface has like base service interface with one method `Name()` and Clusters Service should implement base one and has its own methods.

+Also, we could do 2 docker apps instead of running http servers concurrently.

 ### Q2 - Suppose you have the high-level task of refactoring a module within a project to preserve the existing functionality and add new features.
 What steps will you take to plan and implement this change?

 As for as I understood, I need to split my work from regular development process